stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-That one is easy!

-&nbsp;

-You can follow these 2 steps:

-&nbsp;

-&nbsp;

 ### **A) Ask your Financial Guru to trade live in HelloStocker**

 &nbsp;

 &nbsp;

-❌\- 'But why HelloStocker?
+❌\- Influencer : 'But why HelloStocker?
 I already have my setup'

 &nbsp;

-✅Because HelloStocker is not your broker.
+✅\- You : 'Because HelloStocker is not your broker.'

 &nbsp;

 &nbsp;

-❌\- 'But I already trade live'
+❌\- Influencer : 'But I already trade live'

 &nbsp;

-✅How do we know it's actually live?
+✅\- You : 'How do we know it's actually live?'

-✅How do we know we see all your trades?
+✅\- You : 'How do we know we see all your trades?'

-✅How do we track your real profits?
+✅\- You : 'How do we track your real profits?'

 &nbsp;

 &nbsp;

-❌\- 'I don't want to put money in this app'
+❌\- Influencer : 'I don't want to put money in this app'

 &nbsp;

-✅HelloStocker doesn't take money.
+✅\- You : 'HelloStocker doesn't take money.'

-✅It gives you free virtual money - as much as you want.
+✅\- You : 'It gives you free virtual money - as much as you want.'

 &nbsp;

 &nbsp;

-❌\- 'I don't have time for you'
+❌\- Influencer : 'I don't have time for you'

 &nbsp;

-❌\- 'I would rather go scam someone who trusts me'
+❌\- Influencer : 'I would rather go scam someone who trusts me'

 &nbsp;

-✅Well I know, scammer -> share the link in his comments.
+✅\- You : 'Well I know, scammer' -> leave a comment and share this link on his posts.

 &nbsp;